Lecture Theater (G/F), Lo Ka Chung Building, Institute for Advanced Study, Lee Shau Kee Campus, HKUST

 Not only do China’s interconnected, global cities play a key role in the narratives and aesthetics of independent animation: they are also crucial to its creation and distribution.
 Thus, the cityscape forms the backdrop to independent animation on an intra-, inter- and meta-textual level.

-Hang Wu is a PhD student in East Asian Studies at McGill University.
+Hang Wu is a PhD student in the Department of Cinema and Media Studies at the University of Chicago.
 Her research interests include animation and film, critical area studies, the animal and sovereignty, and Chinese socialism and postsocialism.
 Her articles on Chinese animation and film appeared in journals such as Contemporary Cinema(Dangdaidianying), and Animation: An Interdisciplinary Journal.
 Her current research explores the production of special effects (visual and auditory) in Chinese film history in relation to monsters, ghosts, aliens, and supernatural forces, and the question of subject formation and becoming-human.

 12:30-2:00pm: lunch at Conference Lodge